tldr-pages/tldr/pages/linux/dirname.md

 > Calculates the parent directory of a given file or directory path.

-- Calculate the parent directory of a given file path:
+- Calculate the parent directory of a given path:

 `dirname {{path/to/file_or_directory}}`